Arklow: Road

 The M11 from Dublin to Rosslare bypasses Arklow between junctions 20 and 21.
 A 16.5 km upgrade to the N11 between Arklow and Rathnew began in April 2014 and was completed in July 2015.
 This connected the then-existing M11 Arklow Bypass with the existing M11 Rathnew/Ashford Bypass creating a motorway from Dublin to Gorey.
 This project also included the construction of a service area on the M11 Northbound, just north of Gorey, with direct access from the M11 Southbound via an overpass.

 Rail

 Rail connections are provided by Iarnród Éireann along the Dublin-Rosslare railway line, including commuter and intercity services in and out of the capital.
 Arklow railway station opened on 16 November 1863.

 Bus

-Bus Éireann provides several routes through Arklow, including the 2, 2X, 133 and 133X services.
+Bus Éireann routes 2 and 2X serve Arklow.
 In addition, Wexford Bus operates several services linking Arklow with Dublin Airport.

 Economy

+Fishing

+In the 19th century, Arklow was used as a port for oyster fisheries, with 40 million oysters harvested from the surrounding oyster reefs in 1863.
+While numbers dropped significantly, due to intensive harvesting and pollution, as of 2021 the Native Oyster Reef Restoration Ireland (NORRI) group had been launched to encourage the reintroduction of oysters to the region.
+As of the 21st century, the fishing industry in Arklow mainly involves catches of whelks, mussels and herring.